GameDevTecnico/cubos/core/samples/reflection/traits/array/page.md

 @snippet reflection/traits/array/main.cpp Getting array elements

-In this example, we're only supporting arrays of `int`s, but we could for example implement a printing function which supports all primitive types.
+In this example, we're only supporting arrays of `int32_t`s, but we could for example implement a printing function which supports all primitive types.

 To make calling our function easier, we can add a convenience typed wrapper: